Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Asymptotic Results

-The four assumptions outlined above form the fundamental conditions of the model.
-Since our objective is to study the asymptotic properties of the predictor $\hrho(Y_{n+p})$ and $\hrho$ depends on $\hD$ and $\hE$, the finite fourth-moment condition in Assumption \ref{ass: moment condition} is essential.
-Assumption \ref{ass: operator condition} guarantees the existence of a unique stationary solution to model (\ref{eq: ARH})~\citep{bosq2000linear}.
-Furthermore, Assumption \ref{ass: identifiability condition} implies that the operator $\D$ is injective, thereby ensuring the identifiability of the inference, as established in Proposition \ref{prop: identifiability}.
+The four assumptions above serve as regularity conditions.
+The finite fourth-moment condition in Assumption \ref{ass: moment condition} is necessary for establishing the asymptotic normality of the predictor.
+Assumption \ref{ass: operator condition} guarantees the existence of a unique stationary solution to model (\ref{eq: ARH}).
+Assumption~\ref{ass: identifiability condition} guarantees identifiability as shown in Propositions~\ref{prop: identifiability on Hp}–\ref{prop: existence}, and also circumvents potential complications arising from eigen-subspaces of dimension greater than one.